deepangi-mittal/Insurance_Documents_QA_Chatbot_RAG/README.md

 # Insurance_Documents_QA_Chatbot_RAG

 ### ✨ <u>About the Project</u><br>
-RAG Insurance Assistant is an innovative solution crafted to simplify the process of understanding and extracting information from complex insurance documents.
+The RAG QA Chatbot is an innovative solution crafted to simplify the process of understanding and extracting information from complex insurance documents.
 Traditional methods of sifting through policy documents, claim guidelines, and legal jargon can be time-consuming and frustrating for users.
 This project eliminates these pain points by leveraging Retrieval-Augmented Generation (RAG) technology, which blends advanced information retrieval with the natural language generation capabilities of state-of-the-art AI models. <br>

 Example Use Cases:<br>